Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Results and Discussion

 \section{Results and Discussion}

-We begin this discussion by considering the $\Omega$ intermediate of reductive cleavage of SAM.\cite{horitani2016radical,byer2018paradigm,broderick2018mechanism} First, we geometry-optimize all the possible spin configurations of the system, and select the geometry with the lowest energy.
-Table 2 shows the results of the SB-DFT calculations for the six possible spin flips, calculated at the lowest energy spin configuration.
+We begin this discussion by considering the $\Omega$ intermediate of reductive cleavage of SAM,\cite{horitani2016radical,byer2018paradigm,broderick2018mechanism} in which the cluster is oxidized by the 5'-dAdo ligand, [4Fe-4S]${}^{3+}$.
+First, we geometry-optimize all the possible spin configurations of the system, and select the geometry with the lowest energy.
+Table \ref{dAdo_numbers} shows the results of the SB-DFT calculations for the six possible spin flips, calculated at the lowest energy spin configuration.
 In this context $\alpha$ or $\beta$ refer to iron atom being fully spin polarized in the positive $z$ direction, or negative.
-These simulations imply that the SB configuration $\beta\alpha\alpha\beta$ has the lowest energy and therefore that the unique iron spin points in the negative direction.
-As a consequence, the signs of the 5'-${}^{13}$C and 4'-${}^{13}$C sites are also positive, and the signs for the protons adjacent to the 5' position are negative.
-These four observations with regard to signs agree with experiment.
+These simulations imply that the SB configuration $\beta\alpha\alpha\beta$ has the lowest energy and therefore that the unique iron spin points in the negative direction (atoms Fe2 and Fe3, Figure \ref{model_fig}, would be positively spin-polarized, and Fe4 negatively spin-polarized).
+As a consequence, the signs of the 5'-${}^{13}$C and 4'-${}^{13}$C sites (Figure \ref{model_fig}) are also positive, and the signs for the protons adjacent to the 5' position are negative.
+These four observations agree with experiment.

 At the BP86 and chosen basis set levels [EPR-III/IGLO-III/CP(PPP)], the closest value computed for the 5'C position is 13 MHz, compared to experimental estimation of 9 MHz.
 For the 4'C position we find values that closely agree with experiment, 0.7 MHz.
 The proton values show variability, with values as low as 1 MHz and as high as 5 MHz.
-In experimental work, the ENDOR spectrum of these protons is not well resolved, ENDOR did not produce the two peaks that are used to extract the tensor.
-However, it is possible that our computed variability is behind the difficulty to resolve the values from the ENDOR spectrum; in other words, there is an spectral overlap, these protons bound to the 5'C point to very different regions in the enzyme, so their hyperfine values should be different.
+In experimental work, the ENDOR spectrum of these protons is not well resolved, as ENDOR did not produce the two peaks that are used to extract the tensor.
+It is possible that the observed computational variability serves as an explanation for the difficulty resolving these values via ENDOR.
+There is possibly an spectral overlap as these protons bound to 5'C are in different spatial locations and are in proximity to different atomic neighbors, so their hyperfine values should be different.
 In a synthetic analogue, our methodology performed better than in the RSAM enzyme, the protons in this molecule are in a more homogeneous environment.